 Religion has long been a topic of philosophical discussion, but only relatively recently have neuroscientists begun to investigate faith and spirituality, too.
 Several different strands of research now indicate that there are specific parts of our brains that relate to belief in God, and that if certain parts of the brain are stimulated or damaged, it can lead to a dramatic change in faith or spirituality.

 Yet it is not necessary to undergo brain surgery to experience a dramatic change in how you view your spirituality or beliefs; a substance called psilocybin appears to be very effective in this regard.
-In research at Johns Hopkins University during the past decade, psilocybin — the active ingredient in the sacred mushrooms used by Indian tribes in Central America as a religious sacrament for over 2,000 years — has been administered as the primary tool in exploring these alternative states of consciousness.
+In research at Johns Hopkins University, psilocybin — the active ingredient in the sacred mushrooms used by Indian tribes in Central America as a religious sacrament for over 2,000 years — has been administered as the primary tool in exploring these alternative states of consciousness.
 Psilocybin is a tryptamine alkaloid, similar in structure to serotonin and dimethyltryptamine, which are produced naturally in the human brain.

 So if physical changes to the brain can create religious or spiritual experience, does religious experience also cause changes to the brain?
 Possibly.
 Researchers at Duke University Medical Center analyzed data from 268 older adults, using high-resolution MRI images to assess hippocampal volumes in relation to life-changing religious experiences.
 They found that those who had experienced such life-changing events had significant hippocampal atrophy compared to those who hadn’t.
-The researchers can’t say for certain just why this should be so, and they are keen to point out that no causal relationship has been shown.
+With this study published in PLOS One, the researchers can’t say for certain just why this should be so, and they are keen to point out that no causal relationship has been shown.
 One theory is that the atrophy is caused by stress.
 The study participants who considered themselves dedicated to a religion but had not had a life-changing religious experience didn’t show the same atrophy in the hippocampus.
 So the researchers suggest that sudden and dramatic change in religious beliefs — such as becoming a born-again Protestant or Catholic, as many of the affected study participants did — could cause stress to the individual as they struggle to adjust or come to terms with their new beliefs.
 Stress is known to reduce the size of the hippocampus.

 We know that the environment we live in affects our religious and spiritual choices; now there appears to be substantial evidence indicating that we are also biologically programmed for some kind of faith or spirituality.
 But why?
-Matthew Alper, author of “The ‘God’ Part of the Brain,” was one of the first philosophical thinkers to investigate this question, amassing a wealth of scientific evidence to support the idea, which, he says, is fairly straightforward: “Every culture, from the dawn of our species, has believed in some form of a spiritual realm, in spiritual entities [gods] and a soul that perseveres after physical death.”
+Matthew Alper, author of “The ‘God’ Part of the Brain,” was one of the first philosophical thinkers to investigate this question, amassing a wealth of scientific evidence to support the idea, which, he says, is fairly straightforward: “Every culture, from the dawn of our species, has believed in some form of a spiritual realm, in spiritual entities and a soul that perseveres after physical death.”

 He says there are two distinct instincts at work here: the religious and the spiritual.
 “The function of the religious instinct is to strengthen the group dynamic by providing societies with a set of spiritual norms, guidelines, and rituals that bond and regulate the community,” he says.
 “The spiritual instinct constitutes a more sensory experience — often prompted by prayer, chant, or meditation — that calms and comforts us by releasing us from the psychic strains of daily life as well as the debilitating anxiety that comes with our species’ unique awareness of death.
 As we tend to interpret this altered state as a feeling of being connected to a ‘higher’ power, it acts to bolster our beliefs.”